kayelet/docker-mysql-python/README.md

          set the key as follows under "Headers" configuration: key-name: Api-Key-Test, value: ayelet
          If not confgured you'll get a "Not Authorized" response.
 ![plot](./README_screenshots/postman_drop_tables.png)

-# Application Errors
-The program will exist with error in the following cases:
-* There is a gap greater than 10 between to a pair of SQL files that should run, or between the RUN_ID of the last SQL file registered in SQL_RUN_LOG and the next SQL file that should run.
-* There is more than one SQL file with the same RUN_ID.
-# DB Errors
-As mentioned above, if a failure occurs while executing a statement in a SQL file, a ROLLBACK will be executed - applied on all DML statements in this file already executed prior the failure - and then the program will exit.